PritK99/MazeBlaze/firmware/4_line_following/Readme.md

 ![2-PID-controller-Arduino](https://user-images.githubusercontent.com/103832825/208858059-9e96e7c5-80dc-4473-beba-a7648f62a8f7.png)

-## How does a bot follow the line?
 The robot uses arrays of sensors (LSAs) to identify the line, thus assisting the robot to stay on the track.

 ### Error Calculation